mjaseem/mjaseem.github.io/_posts/2025-04-12-proof-of-humanity.markdown

 **Signup**: When you register on a site, or visit it for the first time, you use your certificate and the site’s key (aka context id) to generate a pseudonym that’s unique to that site.
 The same certificate will produce a different pseudonym for each site.

-**Login**: You prove you're the same person behind the pseudonym—without revealing your identity or the certificate itself—by performing a mathematical proof that only someone holding the certificate could complete.
+**Login**: When you visit the site again, you prove you're the same person behind the pseudonym—without revealing your identity or the certificate itself—by performing a mathematical operation that only someone holding the certificate could complete.

-The site knows you’re a real person, but not who you are.
-And it can’t link your activity across other sites.

 The math ensures that the real identity cannot be derived from a pseudonym or set of pseudonyms.
 Since different websites get different pseudonyms for the same user, they cannot correlate their activity with this.